Rohanator2314/PatternAnalysis-2025/recognition/fineTuneRadiology_48838148/README.md

 The overall dataset is already split into a training split of training data, validating data and testing data.
 This is from a total of $`\approx 171K`$ rows:

 $` 150,454\ (Train) + 10,000\ (Validate) + 10,537\ (Test) = 170,991 `$

+This project will use the same split as the original dataset.
+This is because:

+- The original dataset was already split into training, validation, and testing sets, which are designed to ensure that the model is not overfitting to the training data -- Keeping the same split means lower risk of overfitting and data leakage.
+- Using the same split ensures that any measures taken in the original dataset to ensure there is no data leakage carries over to this project.
+The dataset was originally designed for use in a ML competition, so it is trustworthy.
+- Using the same split also allows for a fair comparison of the model's performance on different datasets.

 ## Data Augmentation